statamic/docs/content/collections/modifiers/format_number.md

 ---
-types:
+modifier_types:
   - math
-  - number
 id: 63b56419-6556-4174-8d26-e941460b82a4
 ---
 Format a number with grouped thousands and decimal points.
 In other words, make it look nice.

 - Parameter 1: precision (number of decimal places before rounding)
 - Parameter 2: Decimal point (default `.`)